ZZanetti/Atari_RL_Agent/README.md

 # Atari_RL_Agent
-Training an agent to outperform random action selection on Atari Games.
+Training an agent to outperform random action selection on Atari Games using PyTorch and OpenAI Gym.

-Please see the notebook for results.
+The full notebook with output is hosted here: https://zzanetti.github.io/Atari_RL_Agent/

 Videos can be found on this page if they fail to load in the notebook.